Tagging issues

 Info !2ca02c_Info

-Head over to the Project templates page in the Administration manual to learn more.
+Want to save these custom tags for later?
+Head over to the Project templates page in the Administration manual to create your custom project template that you can reuse again and again.

 Using tags in your reports